Security-Onion-Solutions/securityonion/README.md

 ### Warnings and Disclaimers

-- This technology PREVIEW is PRE-ALPHA, BLEEDING EDGE, and TOTALLY UNSUPPORTED!
+- This ALPHA release is BLEEDING EDGE and TOTALLY UNSUPPORTED!
 - If this breaks your system, you get to keep both pieces!
 - This script is a work in progress and is in constant flux.
 - This script is intended to build a quick prototype proof of concept so you can see what our new platform might look like.
 This configuration will change drastically over time leading up to the final - release.